Calvados e Calvados Pays d’Auge: all you need to know about the legendary apple cider distillate

 How Calvados is made

-Exactly like Cognac, Armagnac and Brandy, Calvados is a brandy that starts from the distillation of wine, therefore of an alcoholic beverage that through the distillation with an alembic, turns into steam, thanks to the heat, and then condenses back to the liquid state in a coil that collects the steam, reaching a minimum of 40 degrees.
-The resulting liquid is aged in oak wood and then can be mixed with other Calvados or diluted to achieve the desired alcohol content.
+Exactly like Cognac, Armagnac, and Brandy, Calvados is a brandy that starts from the distillation of wine, therefore of an alcoholic beverage that, through the distillation with an alembic, turns into steam, thanks to the heat, and then condenses back to the liquid state in a coil that collects the steam, reaching a minimum of 40 degrees.

 How to drink it and how to serve Calvados